SlimSchade123/CSC360-FinalProject/README.md

 ## Temple Run

-This is my clone of temple run.
+This is my version of temple run using software design principles.

 ## Software Designs Implemented